-In addition to Mutual Funds and ETFs, Vanguard also offers brokerage, financial planning, and trust services (more positioned for the individual US investor).
+In addition to Mutual Funds and ETFs, Vanguard also offers brokerage, financial planning, and trust services (more positioned for the individual US investor), and Vanguard business accounts.
 The brokerage segment was introduced in 1983 to add diversification by combining stocks and bonds to the mutual funds’ segment.
-The Vanguard brokerage was not designed for short-term traders but was orientated more towards long-term investors (buy and hold strategies).
+The Vanguard brokerage was not designed for short-term traders but was orientated more towards long-term investors (buy-and-hold strategies).

 Is Vanguard available in Spain?
 What are their expansion plans?